hrishimore/Real-Estate-Prediction/README.md

-Real Estate Price Prediction & Investment Analysis Table of Contents
+# Real Estate Price Prediction & Investment Analysis
+Table of Contents:

   Business Objective

   Data Source

   Methodology

   Key Findings & Visualizations

   Investment Strategy Recommendations

   How to Run This Project

   Tools Used

   Link to Live Dashboard

 Business Objective
 The goal of this project is to empower a real estate investment firm to move beyond traditional valuation methods and leverage data science for a competitive edge.
 By building a robust machine learning model, we can accurately predict the market value of properties in Ames, Iowa.
 The primary objective is to use this model to systematically identify undervalued properties, thereby highlighting the most promising data-driven investment opportunities.